Check Out Karan Dwivedi's LinkedIn Stats (Last 30 Days)

 AI Summary

 Cybersecurity leader safeguarding billions at Google.
 Author of 'Kickstart Your Security Engineering Career'.
-Shaped CVSS 4.0 standard.
-Taught 250,000+ in Google Cybersecurity Certificate.
-CMU alum passionate about securing our digital world.
-Let's connect on innovative security solutions.
+Contributor to CVSS 4.0.
+Featured speaker and educator, impacting 250,000+ through Google's Cybersecurity Certificate.
+CMU alum passionate about securing the digital world.

 Topics associated with them